|to Home Page||to House Rules Part II|

 Vehicle Damage is modified as follows:

 Lost Moves add together.
-For example, a vehicle that suffers a -1 Move result, then a –2, Move result is at "-3 Moves."
+For example, a vehicle that suffers a -1 Move result, then a –2 Move result, Move is now at -3 Move rate.

 Using Repair Skills